proquickly/assignments/README.md

 # assignments

-These assignments fall ino two types:
+These assignments fall into two types:

 * defined assignments, where requirements are quite specific and the goal is to build a solution.